© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Six Stones Stone Circle is a scheduled monument protected by Cadw under reference RD026.
 View the official record →

-Six Stones Stone Circle is a Neolithic or Bronze Age monument located in Radnorshire, Wales.
+Six Stones Stone Circle is a prehistoric ritual monument located in Radnorshire, Wales, comprising a ring of standing stones of Bronze Age date.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD026.

 Six Stones Stone Circle dates from the prehistoric period, and is classified as a stone circle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Six Stones Stone Circle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD026.